The excerpts below are from a conversation with Jim Soloway about his original motivation and vision for Soloway Guitars.

 sustain

-That's kind of what playing an archtop was all about for me.
-You're in this constant war with controlling the guitar.
+That's what playing an archtop was all about for me.
+You're in constant war with controlling the guitar.
 They were big, they were clumsy, they were fragile, they had feedback problems.

 And being a Canadian, arch tops were not as big here because they weren't made here.
 We didn't have the tradition.
 The two most prominent jazz guitar players in Canadian history - Lenny Breau and Ed Bickert - were well-known for playing jazz on solid bodies.